Incremental innovation (sometimes referred to as sustaining innovation) uses existing forms or technologies as a starting point.

 Other good examples include the:

-Incremental improvements have occurred over time so that today you can buy them in many different colours; store your family photographs and even your video collection.
+Incremental improvements have occurred over time so that today you can buy them in many different colors; store your family photographs and even your video collection.

 GPS systems in cars are an example of an incremental innovation in which something that already exists has just been reconfigured to another use.